EduHPC2015: Workshop on Education for High-Performance Computing

 Mon, Nov 16, 2015

-In conjunction with SC-15: The International Conference for High Performance Computing, Networking, Storage, and Analysis
+Held in conjunction with SC-15: The International Conference on High Performance Computing, Networking, Storage, and Analysis

 Nov 15-20, 2015